 Most hosting companies have links to your cPanel once you’ve signed into your hosting account.

-For example, this is where you can log in on an example hosting provider, right at the bottom of the “My Account” page:
+For example, this is where you can log in to an example hosting provider, right at the bottom of the “My Account” page:

 The fastest way to log into your cPanel is to type your web address into the search bar, followed by :2082 (unsecured) or :2083 (secured).